jelleoverbeek/redesign-minor-web-dev/jelle.md

 ### Web app from scratch

 Another thing I wanted to improve was the skill of building modular JavaScript.
 I did this using the export method of Browserify and combining it with a class.
 It was the first time I used classes and it is pretty cool.
-This way I could easiliy make multiple `presentation` or `subtitle` components without repeating the code.
+This way I could easily make multiple `presentation` or `subtitle` components without repeating the code.

 ```javascript
 // subtitle.js